 - Complete a background check

-The Family Mentor program is currently established in the following areas: Cardiac, Cystic Fibrosis, NICU, Tech Dependent, and Rehab.
-The Family Mentor Program will continue to expand to additional service areas.
+The Family Mentor program is currently established in the following areas: Cardiology, NICU, TICU, Inpatient Rehab, Outpatient Rehab and Sickle Cell.
+The program will continue to expand to additional service areas.

 Currently, families of children who are treated in the service areas listed above are eligible for mentor services.
 Families may benefit from a mentor if the child is newly diagnosed, the family is experiencing challenges in coping with the child’s medical condition, or they simply want to speak with someone in a similar situation.